MTSU Online Frequently Asked Questions (FAQs)

 The following information will assist students in navigating resources for resolving any complaints or concerns about MTSU academic online programs.

-- MTSU online students may file a formal complaint on the Issue Reporting website.
+- MTSU online students may file formal complaints on the Issue Reporting website.

 - Students filing complaints about TN eCampus courses will follow the instructions provided on the TN eCampus Student Affairs website.

-- Students may file a complaint related to accreditation and fraud via MTSU's accrediting agency SACSCOC.
-Students may also view consumer information at Institutional Disclosures for Consumers.
+- Students may file complaints related to accreditation and fraud via MTSU's accrediting agency SACSCOC.

 How Can I Get Involved?